Foreign Pension Transfers - Frequently Asked Questions

-Almost all UK private sector pensions and money purchase schemes are capable of being transferred into Australian superannuation funds, subject to the receiving Australian fund being a Qualifying Recognised Overseas Pension Scheme (QROPS) and the individual being age 55 and above.
-Currently, that means the receiving fund in Australia will need to be either a specially constructed self-managed superannuation fund (SMSF) - the need for an SMSF is not problematic but may mean that the transfer of smaller funds is not economic - or a specific retail superannuation fund.
+Almost all UK private sector pensions and money purchase schemes are capable of being transferred into Australian superannuation funds, subject to the receiving Australian fund being a Qualifying Recognised Overseas Pension Scheme (QROPS) and the individual being age 55 and above; with this age limit to increase in coming years.
+As a result, the receiving fund in Australia will need to be either a specially constructed self-managed superannuation fund (SMSF) - the need for an SMSF is not problematic but may mean that the transfer of smaller funds is not economic - or a specific retail superannuation fund.

 Note that no transfer of the UK state pension is possible and no transfer of any pension fund is possible once you have started receiving a pension.

-There is usually no problem in a pension transfer being accepted by a complying Australian superannuation fund, regardless of source.
+There is usually no problem in a pension transfer being accepted by a complying Australian superannuation fund, regardless of source - although super funds will often respond that, "they do not accept foreign transfers".
 Most issues revolve around whether it is appropriate to transfer the funds bearing in mind home country factors; such as early release penalties, any withholding tax, the lump sum valuation and size of the fund; and issues such as to what extent the funds might be taxable in Australia or in the country of origin.
 Tax advice should almost always precede any decision to transfer these funds and be sought prior to an individual again becoming an Australian tax resident.
 The relative complexity attaching to these withdrawals and transfers means that it may not be economic to consider the transfer of small pension balances.

 Changes which came into affect in 2018 also add additional scope to make concessional contributions if an individual's super balance is less than $500,000 subject to meeting certain requirements.